Winter in London: Chilly Weather, Warm Memories

 Elaborate light displays and store windows sparkle along major shopping streets, including Oxford Street, Bond Street, Regent Street, and Brompton Road.
 Most walking-tour companies offer special tours with seasonal themes (Dickens, light displays, caroling).

 Ice skating is easily London's coolest outdoor offering in winter (at least in a literal sense).
 Somerset House has the Rockefeller Center of London ice rinks, where you can glide alongside the facade of a grand Neoclassical building.
-Other ice rinks sprawl in front of Hampton Court Palace, in Greenwich, and in Canary Wharf.
+Other ice rinks sprawl in front of Hampton Court Palace and in Canary Wharf.
 Most are open for skating from mid-November until the first or second week of January.
 (The rink in Canary Wharf runs a few weeks longer.)

 Of course, London always offers plenty to do indoors, and many well-touristed sights host special events and exhibits, such as the Tower of London, Kew Gardens, the London Zoo, Museum of the Home, and the Harry Potter Studio Tour in Leavesden.
 The grand, red-velvet-draped Royal Albert Hall puts on a wide range of seasonal programs, including sing-along caroling.